This post is all about how decluttering can make you feel better!

 So when we declutter we are alleviating that sensory overload that comes with a mess.
 This allows us to be at ease and our minds can rest.
 Thus the anxiety related to being overwhelmed will be extremely reduced!

 4. Your Stress Levels Will Be Reduced

 By now we’ve covered how clutter can affect us on a deeper level.
 And this includes stress!
-Not only is there stress from having a mess, (rhyming by accident lol) it’s backed up from research that cluttered and messy environments lead to more stress hormone released in our body.
+Not only is there stress from having a mess, (rhyming by accident lol) it’s backed up by research that cluttered and messy environments lead to more stress hormones released in our bodies.

 According to NewsGP:

 “Clutter can make us feel stressed, anxious, and depressed.
 Research from the United States in 2009, found that higher levels of cortisol, a stress hormone, were found in mothers with cluttered homes.”